June 2022

 February 2015

-In Burkina Faso, the poorest people do not have access to finance to develop economic activities.
-These small commercial or agricultural activities generate income to support the family...
+In Burkina Faso, the poorest populations do not have access to financing to develop economic activities.

-Provide funds for the "Mouniou" women's association and the "Koba" men's association to finance economic activities.
+Make funds available to the women's association "Mouniou" and the men's association "Koba" in order to finance economic activities.

 Actions

-As for the women's association, the sum of 100 000 FCFA was given to the men's association.
-This money will be used to finance for example fishing nets or pirogue.
+As for the women's association, the sum of 100,000 FCFA was given to the men's association.
+This money will be used to finance, for example, fishing nets or canoes.